 Two former Paralympians have recently launched Access Adventures – a charity created to inspire other people with physical disabilities to get involved in adventure sports.

 “When the doctor delicately told me I’d never walk again, it felt like my life was over.
 I was completely paralysed from the waist down and thought I’d never be able to partake in extreme sports; I was desperate to find some kind of adrenaline rush again.
 Then, just over a year after my injury, I went on an adaptive ski camp; it was my saviour.
 There’s an incredible sense of freedom that comes from disabled skiing.
+I could finally say bye to the sideboards for transfers to wheelchairs which I’d developed an animosity with even if it was for a while.
 The feeling of leaving your wheelchair behind and hitting the slopes is indescribable.”

 Jane, Tim and Clare could all see that there was a gap in the market for adaptive adventure camps, and more importantly, a real need to provide and expand the kind of adaptive sports available for disabled people.
 So, Access Adventures was born.